anyei/SFDC-ATARC/README.md

 }
 ```

 In the code above, the constructor accept a bunch of parameters, mainly taken from the **trigger** context variable.
 The call to the **start** method makes the engine run (this is also very important).
+Only one trigger is enought but if it works if you have multiple triggers as well but make sure they are attach to different events.

 Now that we have our ATARC instance within our trigger, let's build processes to inject them into this trigger.
 Real apex classes should be created and of course implement a specific interface.